RodSoriano/pre-card/README.md

 ```
 cd frontend-app
 ```
-Here we install the application using npm.
+Here, we install the application using npm.
 ```
 npm install
 ```
-Now we have install our whole application.
+Now our whole application has been installed.

 ## Live Test
-In order to run and try our application we can use the the development servers integrated within each side of the application.
+In order to run and try our application we can use the development server integrated within each side of the application.

-First go into the "backend-api" directory, once in there you run.
+First, go into the "backend-api" directory, once in there you run.
 ```
 php artisan serve
 ```